 If the leak is located after the meter, the homeowner is responsible for the repair, including all costs associated with the repair.
 Sometimes, a simple repair can stop a costly leak.

-The City of McKinney offers a credit as a courtesy to our customers who qualify.
+The City of McKinney offers a credit as a courtesy to our residential customers who qualify.
 Water loss due to theft, vandalism or negligence is not covered.

 - Usage must increase on a single bill at least 3 times greater than the same period of the prior year.

 - Limited to 1 request per address in a 12-month period.

 - Submit a leak adjustment form with proof of repair within 60 days of the repair.

 - To avoid late fees and/or disconnections, payment in full is required until the credit is issued.